srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L17-how-to-manage-your-azure-iot-hub/02-Enable-Logging.md

 1. Under **METRIC NAMESPACE**, note that the **IoT Hub standard metrics** namespace is selected.

-    > [!NOTE] By default, there is only one metric namespace available.
+    > **Note**: By default, there is only one metric namespace available.
 Namespaces are a way to categorize or group similar metrics together.
 By using namespaces, you can achieve isolation between groups of metrics that might collect different insights or performance indicators.
 For example, you might have a namespace called **az220memorymetrics** that tracks memory-use metrics which profile your app.
 Another namespace called **az220apptransaction** might track all metrics about user transactions in your application.
 You can learn more about custom metrics and namespaces [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-custom-overview?toc=%2Fazure%2Fazure-monitor%2Ftoc.json#namespace).

 1. In the **METRIC** dropdown list, select **Telemetry messages sent**.
 Notice how many metrics are available!